Stormzy

-Michael Ebenezer Kwadjo Omari Owuo Jr. (born 26 July 1993), known professionally as Stormzy, is an English rapper, singer, and songwriter.
+Michael Ebenezer Kwadjo Omari Owuo Jr. (born 26 July 1993), known professionally as Stormzy, is a British rapper, singer and songwriter.
 In 2014, he gained attention on the UK underground music scene through his Wicked Skengman series of freestyles over classic grime beats.
 Stormzy's song "Shut Up", which was initially released as a freestyle on YouTube, became popular and peaked at number eight on the UK Singles Chart after he launched a campaign to reach Christmas number one.

 Stormzy won Best Grime Act at the 2014 and 2015 MOBO Awards and was named as an artist to look out for in the BBC's Sound of 2015 list.
 His debut album, Gang Signs & Prayer (2017), was the first grime album to reach number one on the UK Albums Chart and won British Album of the Year at the 2018 Brit Awards.
 In 2019, Stormzy achieved his first UK number-one single with "Vossi Bop" and became the first British rapper to headline the Glastonbury Festival; where he wore a UK-stab vest designed by Banksy, in light of the rise in knife crime in London.

-His second album, Heavy Is the Head, was released on 13 December 2019.
-On 22 September 2022, Stormzy released the single "Mel Made Me Do It" accompanied by an 11-minute music video featuring popular artists, actors and sports figures such as Usain Bolt and José Mourinho.
+Stormzy's second album, Heavy Is the Head, was released on 13 December 2019.
+On 22 September 2022, he released the single "Mel Made Me Do It" accompanied by an 11-minute music video featuring popular artists, actors and sports figures such as Usain Bolt and José Mourinho.
 His third album, This Is What I Mean, was released on Def Jam on 25 November 2022.

 Early life

-Michael Ebenezer Kwadjo Omari Owuo Jr. was born on 26 July 1993 in Thornton Heath, a suburb of Croydon, at the south of London.
+Michael Ebenezer Kwadjo Omari Owuo Jr. was born on 26 July 1993 in Thornton Heath, a suburb of Croydon, South London.
 His mother is Ghanaian, his father was a taxi driver and he is a cousin of rapper Nadia Rose.
 He grew up in South Norwood, London, with his mother, brother, and two sisters.
 Stormzy did not come from a particularly musical household, although he liked music.
 He attended Stanley Technical School for Boys, South Norwood.
 He began rapping at the age of 11 and would clash with older rappers at his local youth club.

 Stormzy has said about his school years: "I was a very naughty child, on the verge of getting expelled, but I wasn't a bad child; everything I did was for my own entertainment.
 But when I went into an exam I did really well."
 He said he got six A*s, three As, and five Bs on his GCSEs, but then only achieved a "humbling" ABCDE on his A Levels: "For someone who would cuss in class and was on the verge of being expelled, it was A Levels that showed me that in life you need work ethic."
 He studied for an apprenticeship in Leamington Spa, Warwickshire, and worked in quality assurance for two years at an oil refinery in Southampton, Hampshire.